 How to use:

 Spray onto wet or damp hair.
 Use your hands to scrunch the hair and allow it to air dry.

 Best oils for hair

 Several essential oils can be used to promote a healthy scalp and hair.
 Essential oils can be used to strengthen, thicken, and lengthen hair.

 Rosemary essential oil is the top oil for hair growth and thickness.
 It helps to treat dry hair, as well as overly oily hair and can help prevent split ends.

-This essential oil is known for the cooling effect it has on the skin when used topically and for its refreshing minty scent.
+This essential oil is known for the cooling effect it has on the skin when used topically and for its refreshing minty aroma.
 Peppermint is also great for the hair as it promotes hair growth and thickness.

 One of my personal favorite smelling oil of all time!
 Sandalwood can stimulate hair growth, help against dandruff, and promote a healthy scalp.

 I make a beard oil with lemongrass that my husband loves, and he is pretty picky about having products with manly smells!
-Lemongrass is great for the hair and can help to strengthen and thicken.
+Lemongrass is great for the hair and can help to strengthen and thicken the hair.

 7. CLARY SAGE